cheurte/dotfiles/README.md

 cp -r nvchad/* $XDG_CONFIG_HOME/nvim/lua/custom/
 ```

-In addition, a [Nerd Font](https://www.nerdfonts.com/) should be installed as well as gcc.
+In addition, [Nerd Font](https://www.nerdfonts.com/) should be installed as well as gcc.

 ## Starship